New Blue Whale September 2022

 It is our absolute pleasure to welcome you and your family to our school.
 We hope that you are all keeping well and that your child is excited about starting school in September.
-Your child will be in Blue Whale and their teacher will be Mrs Walsh and the Teaching Assistant Ms Kamber.
-Both staff have experience of teaching children in the Early Years.
+Your child will be in Blue Whale and their teacher will be Mrs Walsh who has a wealth of experience in teaching children in the Early Years.

 To help with your transition into Blue Whale, we have set up this page so that we can share with you as much information as we can to help you and your child have a happy and successful start at King William Street CE Primary School.
 Starting school is such an important time for each child and we will do all we can to help you and your child feel welcome, confident and excited about this new adventure.